9K34 Strela-3: Description

 The most significant change over the Strela 2 was the introduction of an all-new infra-red homing seeker head.
 The new seeker worked on FM modulation (con-scan) principle, which is less vulnerable to jamming and decoy flares than the earlier AM (spin-scan) seekers, which were easily fooled by flares and even the most primitive infrared jammers.
 The new seeker also introduced detector element cooling in the form of a pressurized nitrogen bottle attached to the launcher.

-The effect of cooling was to expand the seeker's lead sulphide detector element's sensitivity range to longer wavelengths (slightly over 4 μm as opposed to 2.8 μm of uncooled PbS elements).
+The effect of cooling was to expand the seeker's lead sulfide detector element's sensitivity range to longer wavelengths (slightly over 4 μm as opposed to 2.8 μm of uncooled PbS elements).
 In practice this made possible the tracking of cooler targets over longer ranges, and enabled forward-hemisphere engagement of jets under favourable circumstances.
 The seeker also had better tracking rate, enabling the missile to track maneuvering of fast and approaching targets.

 A negative side effect from the aforementioned improvements was increased missile weight, which caused a slight decrease in the kinematic performance of the original Strela-2 (SA-7).
 Against relatively slow, low-altitude battlefield air threats the overall effectiveness was much improved.

 Strela-3 missiles have been exported to over 30 countries.

 The original Strela-3 missile was the 9M36.
 The follow-on to the Strela-3 was Igla.

 The naval version of this missile has the NATO reporting name of SA-N-8.